IBM/it-architecture-diagrams/README.md

 <details><summary>Fonts</summary>
 <p>

-The Format Panel under Text is configured with the IBM Plex Sans fonts on Google Fonts and Arial fonts:
+The Format Panel under Text is configured with the IBM Plex Sans and Arial fonts:

 | Family | Weight | Use |
 | --- | --- | --- |